aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/loading-saving-and-converting/load-or-create-a-visio-drawing/_index.md

 Constructors of the diagram class also offer an optional parameter that defines LoadFileFormat or LoadOptions.
 It is the pre load information which developers can pass to the Aspose.Diagram API.
 We recommend passing the realistic information to get an ideal performance.
 #### **Reading Diagram Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ReadVisioDiagram-ReadVisioDiagram.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ReadVisioDiagram-ReadVisioDiagram.java" >}}